Copyright (c) 2007 THE THRASH METAL GUIDE

 ZONA MORTA (BRAZIL)

 This band is a pleasant deviation from the brutal thrash/proto-death practiced by the horde of Brazilian metal acts at around the same time.
-The cool orchestral intro "Prelúdio Para Zona Morta" can not possibly be a prelude to some senseless bashing, and certainly this is not the case: the guys offer melodic power/thrash metal which has both teeth and an edge: the up-tempo thrasher "Catedrais", the galloping power/thrash number "Nômades", with an American flavour.
+The cool orchestral intro "Prelúdio Para Zona Morta" can't possibly be a prelude to some senseless bashing, and certainly this isn't the case: the guys offer melodic power/thrash metal which has both teeth and an edge: the up-tempo thrasher "Catedrais", the galloping power/thrash number "Nomades", with an American flavour.
 The singer is the weakling with his gruff, semi-death metal delivery which doesn't quite fit the much more melodic music.
 So there is, after all, something taken from Sarcofago and the likes...

 ZONA NEGRA (ARGENTINA)